Home

 Protected waste disposal sites with waterproof liners, liquid waste collection ponds, gas capture systems, and daily soil covering to reduce harmful emissions.

-Deployed workforce ~131,654 (103%) and 25,382 vehicles (101%) keep streets clean with surge capacity for festivals and monsoon seasons.
+Suthra Punjab's deployed workforce of 131,654 sanitation workers and 25,382 vehicles keeps streets clean across Punjab with surge capacity for festivals and monsoon seasons.

 Discover Suthra Punjab's vision for transforming waste management across the province.